 Youtube Keyword Research

-The Youtube keyword research tool helps you find keywords that will rank on Youtube.
+Another keyword analysis tool that Keysearch offers is the Youtube keyword research tool.
+It helps you find keywords that will rank on Youtube.
 There are 3 sections under the “Youtube research” heading on the toolbar.
 They include “Youtube Research,” “Youtube Difficulty,” and “Youtube List.”

-This area looks similar to the keyword research section.
+This area looks similar to the keyword research page.
 You type in the keywords you want to target and see how they score.
 You can also choose the location.

 Search results will show the top 10 ranking videos with their stats and a difficulty score.